What You Should Do When Considering an Eye Exam

 Although you can still schedule eye examinations without experiencing any problem, it is important to note if there is.
 Assess your eye health recently and indicate any changes you might have experienced in your vision or other symptoms you might have experienced.
 You could be experiencing flashes of light, blurry vision, seeing double, color problems, and frequent headaches.
 Your doctor needs to know the specific symptoms you are experiencing.
+Your optometrist needs to know the specific symptoms you are experiencing.
 If you can remember when they began or are worse, it would be better to add that to the information.

 Identify Any Family History of Eye Complications